Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Statistical methods

 Existing approaches for sample size determination are limited to composite endpoints with two components and do not accommodate recurrent events.
 We nevertheless introduce the method of Mao et al. \cite{Mao2022-zj}, as we later compute a sample size under the simplifying assumption that the composite endpoint is non-recurrent.

 Mao et al. \cite{Mao2022-zj} derived two sample size expressions: a nonparametric formula and a model-based formula.
 Since only the model-based formula is implemented in the \texttt{WR} package \cite{WR_package-rt}, we focus on presenting this formulation.
 It is called "model-based" because they link the log-HR effect scale to the WR effect scale using a parametric model.
-For a given type-I risk $\alpha_1$, a power $1-\alpha_2$, and an experimental arm allocation ratio $q=n_{\mathcal{E}}/n$, the required total sample size is
+For a given type-I risk $\alpha_1$, a power $1-\alpha_2$, and allocation ratio between experimental and control groups $q$, the required total sample size is

 A total of 3 parameters are needed to compute the sample size: $\zeta_0$, $\delta_0$, and $\xi$. $\zeta_0$, the standard rank deviation (SRD), corresponds to the standard deviation of the generalized rank $R(Y)$ -- a score that is positive when a treated–control comparison favors treatment, negative when it favors control, and zero otherwise -- under the null/reference distribution.
 In other words, under the study design (accrual, follow-up, censoring), $\zeta_0$ is the SRD of $R(Y)$ for the control arm.
 The second one, $\delta_0$, can be seen as a conversion factor from the log-HR scale to the WR scale.
 The last one, $\xi$, is the log-HR vector, that is, the log-HR for the recurrent event and the log-HR for the terminal event.